LegacyTemplates/parcel-app/README.md

 Which will bundle and minify all `.css`, `.js` and `.html` assets and publish to `/app/wwwroot`.

-Then to deploy Web Apps you just need to copy the `/app` folder to a server that has [.NET Core 5.0](https://dotnet.microsoft.com/download/) and `dotnet tool install -g web` installed which can then be run by running the
+Then to deploy Web Apps you just need to copy the `/app` folder to a server that has [.NET 5.0](https://dotnet.microsoft.com/download/) and `dotnet tool install -g web` installed which can then be run by running the
 `web` global tool in the `/app` folder or by specifying the full path to the `web` tool and `app.settings`, e.g:

     $ $HOME/.dotnet/tools/web /path/to/app/app.settings            # Linux or macOS